-How to Use the SAT Bluebook App: Complete Guide to Mock Tests and Device Setup
+How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 Table of Contents

-Part 1: What Is the SAT Bluebook App and Why It Matters
+What is The SAT Bluebook App and Why Do You Need It?

 • Access the digital SAT interface